kevlarkitsune/zenharmony-pipeline/SOLUTION.md

 - Migrate transformations to DBT for lineage tracking and modular reusability in case of larger data sets.
 - Integrate visualization tools like Power BI for Gold-layer dashboards.
-- Implement Airflow scheduling or cron-based refreshes.
+- Implement scheduling or refreshes.
 - Add unit tests (pytest) for ingestion and validation logic.
-- Introduce data versioning (Delta or DuckDB) for historical auditability.
+- Introduce data versioning for historical auditability.
+- Implement Materialized Views for larger data sets.
+- Implement a QA Sandbox Environment.

 ---

 ## 10. Conclusion

 ZenHarmony achieves a fully operational data pipeline architecture.
+I enjoyed this exercise so much, thank you!

 ## Author
 **kevlarkitsune**